sergeyprokhorenko/6NF_DSL/README.md

 ```

 ### Create Struct of Attributes
-Use a Struct of Attributes with caution, and only for input attributes that change simultaneously - such as document or message attributes - or for Activity Stream data.
+Use a Struct of Attributes with caution, and only for input attributes that change simultaneously - such as document or message attributes - or for Activity Stream data mart.

 ```sql